colleenkwilson/Me/README.md

 * Short patience at times.
 Call me out in the moment if you see pursed lips
 * Heart on my sleeve.
 Call me out in the moment if I seem too intense (tip: I don't blink when I am seeing red...thats the time to step in)
 * Potty Mouth - sometimes my "sass" and lack of filter is a bit too much and needs to be checked, as does my language
+* When I am under stress, I tend to dive into details.
+This can feel like meddeling and micromanaging (well, becuase it is).
+Please know this never has anything to do with you or your abilities.
+Usually its becuase I want to contribute, or I looking for something to control (this is true especially when I am dealing with personal stress).
+When this happens, call me out directly, and kindly.
+The feedback is always helpful

 ## What interests do you have when you're not working?
 * Exploring the world with my husband Andrew...trying to get to Africa, China and back to Spain soon